Best & Worst Porsche Cayenne Years

 The Worst Years: 2011, 2012

 But wait, there’s more!
-These years saw recalls for absent brake pedal clips (yeah, that’s as bad as it sounds), faulty camshaft controllers, and exterior lighting issues.
+These years saw recalls for missing brake pedal clips (yeah, that’s as bad as it sounds), faulty camshaft controllers, and exterior lighting issues.
 Ever worried about your headlamps detaching while driving?
 Well, these owners did.

 Want the entire scoop?